20 Good movies to Learn Korean

 This film will steal your heart with the combination of cute dogs and adorable kids as the main cast.
 Ji So (Lee Re), a young girl whose father went bankrupt, now has nowhere else to go and has lost shelter.

-One day, a poster in front of her says the owner will reward $500 for their missing dog.
+One day, a poster in front of her reads: “Owner will reward $500 for their missing dog.”

-Witnessing the amount on the notice, Ji So borrows or kidnaps dogs belonging to wealthy families to earn rewards from them.
+Noticing the amount on the notice, Ji So borrows or kidnaps dogs from wealthy families to secure rewards.

 The filmmaker took the story from Barbara O’Connor’s novel of the same name.
 The cast includes many more child actors, which makes it even more endearing to watch.

-The words and syntax are easy to grasp and suit the comprehensive skills of elementary students.
+The language and syntax are easy to grasp and align with the comprehension skills of elementary students.

 17. Old Boy (올드보이), 2003

-Old Boy is an epic film that has come forward from the Korean film industry.
+Old Boy is an epic film from the Korean film industry.
 Even 17 years after its release, people still talk about this masterpiece.

 Oldboy

-It’s beyond an action thriller film.
+It’s more than an action-thriller film.
 It revolves around a man, Oh Dae-su (Choi Min-Sik), who was held captive in a cell for 15 long years for no known reason.

 Now he has been released.
 However, he has five days to take his revenge.
 But he finds himself trapped in a different conspiracy after coming out.
 He also falls in love with a young Sushi chef, Mi-do.